o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 toc: true
 ---

-**Material Canvas** is a tool that allows you to create and preview custom material types and shaders by assembling node-based material graphs instead of manually managing and hand-editing multiple JSON files or writing shader code in AZSL.
+**Material Canvas** is a tool that allows you to create and preview custom material types and shaders by assembling node-based material graphs.
+Drag, drop, connect, and configure nodes instead of hand-editing and managing multiple JSON files or writing shader code.

 Material Canvas is built on top of the same foundations as established tools like Script Canvas and Material Editor.
-It provides many of the same familiar features and workflows.
+It provides many of the same, familiar features, windows, and workflows as those and other related tools.
+You can open and edit multiple documents at once, undo or redo most actions, rearrange and dock all of the various window panels, create and save custom layouts, extend and automate with C++, Python, and PyQt, and much more.

+The library of available material graph nodes can also be extended by creating new nodes in C++, JSON, or Python.
+All of the current nodes are created with basic JSON config files, located in the Material Canvas assets folder.
+The material graph node files can also be created and edited from within Material Canvas.
+The files are simple enough that sometimes it might be faster to copy an existing material graph node config file, give it a unique UUID, and customize it by hand.

 This section introduces Material Canvas and describes the editor layout and its individual panels.